Aontú: Ideology and positions

 Party founder and leader Peadar Tóibín has described Aontú as left of centre economically while "socially conservative".
 In 2019, the party was described by the unionist Belfast News Letter as "Catholic conservative", and by The Times as "socially conservative", while Harry McGee described its ideology as "rural conservatism and traditionalism".
 In 2020, David Quinn of The Sunday Times called Aontú "a pro-life centre-left party".
 In 2024, Politico and The Connaught Telegraph described Aontú as "right wing", and The Irish Times said it had "positions that lean both left and right".
 The European Center for Populism Studies described it as populist and "on the right", while Eoin O'Malley, a political science professor at Dublin City University, concurs that Aontú is populist and socially right wing, although he views their economics as left-wing.

 The Irish Independent described the party as "economically left-wing, but socially conservative", while political scientist Corinne Deloy wrote that Aontú is "economically positioned on the left of the political spectrum but on the right when it comes to social issues".
 Political researchers Gilles Ivaldi and Emilia Zankina wrote that the party is left-wing populist, and rivals with Sinn Féin.
 The party draws support from right-wing voters.
+During the 2024 general election, its political opponents labelled it far-right, although political scientists Jonathan Arlow and Eoin O’Malley argue that such classification is inappropriate:

+Some other parties that contested the 2024 election were labelled ‘far-right’ by political opponents, but the label does not always seem appropriate. […] Aontú clearly holds conservative views on abortion and gender issues, and opposed the family and care referendum proposals in March 2024.
+Aontú identifies itself on the economic left, though most of its voters place themselves on the right.
+It was often accused of ‘pandering to the far-right’ or using ‘dog-whistles’ when discussing immigration policies.
+It advocates for policies that ‘ensure that non-citizens will no longer be prioritised over Irish citizens for any public service’.
+This is not nativist, insofar that the party does not advocate for the prioritisation of Irish citizens.
+Its views on limiting migration are hardly extreme, as according to polling they are shared by most Irish people.